rkaysen63/World_Weather_Analysis/README.md

             if city not in cities:
                 cities.append(city)

-  * Then iterate through the list of cities and make an API request for each city to gather weather data.
+  * Weather data by city was gathered by iterating through the list of cities and making an API request for each city's weather data from the OpenWeatherAPI.

         import requests
         from config import weather_api_key